AndrewMurtagh/robot_faces/README.md

 ### Gaze

 You can direct the gaze of the eyes through the `/robot_face/gaze` service call.
 Elevation is up and down and and Azimuth is left and right.
 Each variable ranges between -1.0 and 1.0 where -1.0 and 1.0 are the maximum extent of the gaze and 0.0 is looking straight ahead.
-Positive azimuth looks to the face's left, negative azimuth looks to the face's right, positive elevation looks up and negative elevation looks down.
+Positive azimuth looks to the face's left, negative azimuth looks to the face's right, positive elevation looks down and negative elevation looks up.
 Any value outside of -1.0 and 1.0 inclusive will be clamped.
 It is up to the client to determine the value of gaze based on their particular application.

 ```
 rosservice call /robot_face/gaze "elevation: -0.7